 the greater north texas youth orchestra is the youth division of the odysseus chamber orchestra.

-Jason Lim: Artistic Director and Conductor, Symphony Orchestra
+Jason Lim: Artistic Director and Conductor, Young Artist Orchestra

 Recognized by the Denton-Record Chronicle as one of “2012’s Most Fascinating People,” the career of conductor Jason Lim is on the rise.
 Lim was born in Penang, Malaysia and began his formal training in viola performance when he won a scholarship to study at the Hong Kong Academy for Performing Arts with Alice Waten.
 He commenced his studies at the Canberra (Australia) School of Music, and completed his bachelor’s degree with honors at the Australian Institute of Music in Sydney.
 Jason received his Master’s degree in orchestral conducting from the University of North Texas.